 The enthusiasm of the entries has shown that Carnival exceeds any monetary costs.

 Carnival provides an evening of fun and family entertainment, whilst also looking to raise funds for various charitable causes.
 I urge you to reward the efforts of the numerous volunteers, which make Carnival possible, and give generously.

 We are hoping that through your generosity we can make this year a bumper collection!
 The more we raise the more charitable organisations will benefit.

 I would like to thank fellow committee members for giving up their time and hard work in making this spectacular event possible.
 Thanks also go to the marshals, collectors, judges and participants for their efforts in making the Carnival a success.

-Have a wonderful evening, have a safe journey home and please come back next year on Friday 7th November 2014.
+Have a wonderful evening, have a safe journey home and please come back next year.